 Our programs are built on critical, practice-based creative research.
 Throughout your time at Emily Carr, faculty, staff, and peers will contribute to your professional development by mentoring, challenging, and supporting you.

 Your thesis project— a creative product comprising both of innovation through media and written component— will be fostered in-studio classes and research seminars by skilled and attentive faculty supervisors.

-There two distinct paths available to you at Emily Carr:
+There three distinct paths available to you at Emily Carr:

 Our MDes Interdisciplinary pathway is a two-year, on-campus degree that centres creative research and material exploration.
 This degree takes a human-centered approach to design, examining our communities’ social, technological, and experiential needs.